yucheng1992/CSCI-GA.3033.2015.recitation/README.md

 	}

 ### Part 2 - Excercises
+We will look at your solutions the excercises below during the class.

-- Complete the excercises in sum.go and duplicate.go before the recitation session (date announced on Piazza).
-We will look at various solutions for these two problems during the class.
+- Complete the excercises in sum.go and duplicate.go in this repository.
 For the sum.go problem, try to implement using channels and without.
 Which one is more elagant?

 - Look at the code for lab1 and write a function that prints the names of the registered workers periodically (every n seconds).